hverinaz/LFM-2P/README.md

 mainLF2P.py - Commences the main adversarial training loop.

 We drew inspiration for part of the adversarial component from the work of G. Kwon, C. Han, and D.-s.
-Kim in their paper, "Generation of 3D Brain MRI Using Auto-Encoding Generative Adversarial Networks," presented at the International Conference on Medical Image Computing.
+Kim in their paper, "Generation of 3D Brain MRI Using Auto-Encoding Generative Adversarial Networks".
 A special shoutout to the authors for sharing their code at https://github.com/cyclomon/3dbraingen !